Permanent TSB: Permanent TSB

 In October 2016, the US bank Cerberus Capital Management bought the UK loan book.

-In July 2022, Permanent TSB received approval to acquire a €7.6 billion Ulster Bank loan book by the Competition and Consumer Protection Commission (CCPC), along with 25 branch properties.
+In July 2022, Permanent TSB received approval to acquire a €7.6 billion Ulster Bank loan book by the Competition & Consumer Protection Commission, along with 25 branch properties.
 Former competitor, Ulster Bank had announced its withdrawal of services from the Republic of Ireland in February 2021.

+In June 2023, the Irish Government and NatWest Group each sold 5% stakes in the bank leaving them with 57.4% and 11.7% share respectively.

+In October 2023, Permanent TSB launched an overhaul of its brand and business, rebranding to PTSB, following its acquisition of a large portion of Ulster Bank which was withdrawing from the Republic of Ireland.

+In July 2025, NatWest sold all of its remaining shares in PTSB.